MiaLWGH/WiSTraining/README.md

 ### Challenge:

 From your server1, are you able to ping a teammate's server2?
+Which IP address will you use?
+Work together to make it! :handshake:

 > [!NOTE]
 > After you finish all above steps, please terminate your instances.
 DO NOT delete your default VPC.